FusionAuth/fusionauth-react-sdk/README.md

 3. If you wish to support refresh tokens, repeat step 2 for the `refresh_token` cookie.

+4. Save the expiration time in a readable `access_token_expires` cookie.
+And save the `id_token` in a readable cookie.

+5. Redirect browser back to encoded url saved in `state`.

 4. Call
     [/oauth2/userinfo](https://fusionauth.io/docs/v1/tech/oauth/endpoints#userinfo)
     to retrieve the user info object and respond back to the client with